 Snowshoeing

-The Heimischgarte-Trail takes snowshoe hikers through the hamlets and the winter landscape above Saas-Balen and ends in Saas-Grund.
+The Heimischgarte-Trail takes snowshoe hikers through the hamlets and breathtaking landscape above Saas-Balen and ends in Saas-Grund.

-The Saas Valley shows a different, quieter side to itself on this trail.
-On the way, you’ll pass by different rustic old buildings and through alpine pastures as well as crossing the snow-covered "Löübinobodme" natural forest reserve.
-Several vantage points with breathtaking views of the Saas Valley, its mountains and villages await you.
-This trail starts in the smallest village in the Saas valley communities, Saas-Balen.
-The trail initially follows the forest road out of the valley past the waterfall and then continues on an old alpine path through a snow-covered larch forest via Matt and Ze Gartu to Heimischgarte.
-It is worth taking a break at the Heimischgarte chapel, offering a sweeping view over the villages at the bottom of the valley up to the dam and the white-capped mountain peaks of the Saas Valley.
-From this point, follow the path through the various alpine pastures such as Obru Brend, Unnru Brend, Tewaldji and Bodme before finally reaching your destination at Saas-Grund.
+The trail begins in Saas-Balen, the smallest village of the Saas Valley communities.
+First the trail follows the forest road up the valley past the waterfall and then leads on the old alpine path through the snow-covered larch forest via Matt and Ze Gartu to Heimischgarte.
+It is worth taking a break at the Heimischgarte chapel.
+The view sweeps from the villages on the valley floor up to the dam wall and the white peaks of the Saas Valley.
+From here you follow the path through the various alps such as Obru Brend, Unnru Brend, Tewaldji and Bodme.
+The destination is Saas-Grund.

 Turn-by-turn directions